 How you prepare

-Certain foods and medications can affect the results of your liver function tests.
-Your doctor will probably ask you to avoid eating food and taking some medications before your blood is drawn.
+Certain foods and medicines can affect the results of your liver function tests.
+Your doctor will probably ask you to avoid eating food and taking some medicines before your blood is drawn.

 What you can expect

 The blood sample for liver function tests is usually drawn through a small needle inserted into a vein in the bend of your arm.
 The needle is attached to a small tube, to collect your blood.
 You may feel a quick pain as the needle is inserted into your arm and have some short-term soreness at the site after the needle is removed.

 Your blood goes to a laboratory for analysis.
 If the lab analysis happens on-site, you could have your test results within hours.
 If your doctor sends your blood to an off-site laboratory, you may get the results within several days.

 Standard range blood test results for typical liver function tests include:

 - ALT.
 7 to 55 units per liter (U/L).

 - Albumin.
 3.5 to 5.0 grams per deciliter (g/dL).